ChocoChopin/miEru/README.md

 ![Alt](https://iili.io/dIugQs.png "Does &quot;iconic&quot; even begin to describe it?")

+## Setup summary
+###### *No, I will* not *read your novella*
+If you'd rather not digest the ensuing wall of text, follow these basic steps for getting started.

+1. Extract **miEru.zip** anywhere you'd like
+2. Install the browser addons [rikaikun for Chrome](https://chrome.google.com/webstore/detail/rikaikun/jipdnfibhldikgcjhfnomkfpcebammhp?hl=en) (or [Rikaichamp for Firefox](https://addons.mozilla.org/en-US/firefox/addon/rikaichamp/)), [Clipboard Inserter for Chrome](https://chrome.google.com/webstore/detail/clipboard-inserter/deahejllghicakhplliloeheabddjajm?hl=en) (or [Clipboard Inserter for Firefox](https://addons.mozilla.org/en-US/firefox/addon/clipboard-inserter/)), and [Open-as-Popup for Chrome](https://chrome.google.com/webstore/detail/open-as-popup/ncppfjladdkdaemaghochfikpmghbcpc?hl=en) (or [Popup window for Firefox](https://addons.mozilla.org/en-US/firefox/addon/popup-window/))
+3. Open **/miEru/CSS Files/** and open one of the provided HTML files by dragging and dropping it into your browser window
+4.

 ## Initial setup
+###### *First things first...*
 No initial setup of miEru itself is required—simply unzip the miEru folder wherever you'd like to place it, and launch **miEru.exe**.
 You'll see its **見** icon appear in the system tray/notification area, which you can **right-click** to **exit** the program.
 When its **見** icon is visible in the system tray, miEru is active and will scan the active window when it detects hotkey presses—see usage below.

 Should you want to use miEru as it was intended to be used, you'll need to install several browser addons, and optionally some hotkey software, to take full advantage of its capabilities.